 All members of the Otterbein community are subject to this policy.
 All students and groups are subject to disciplinary action for violating the Otterbein University alcohol policy.
 Students and groups may also be subject to a criminal offense when in violation of City, State or Federal law.
-In the absence of clear mitigating circumstances, all residents and guests of the room, apartment, or house in which a violation occurs will be charged with a violation (See accessory responsibility, Section 9).
+In the absence of clear and mitigating circumstances, all residents and guests of the room, apartment or house in which a violation occurs will be charged with a violation.